shreyas44/bedav/CONTRIBUTING.md

 ## Project Structure

-There are three parts to the project
+There are two parts to the project

 1. [API](/api) - A GraphQL API which provides access to the data in the database
-2. [Scripts](/scripts) - Python scripts which scrape hospital data and the availability of beds from websites, get additional data of the hospitals such as co-ordinates, phone number and website and add it to the database
 3. [Website](/web) - The front end website responsible for representing the data provided by the GraphQL API

 To learn more about each project headover to their respective directories.